VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 #### Routable

-`Routable` protocol is used by `Presenter` to trigger navigation towards or presentation of scenes.
-Some methods declared in protocol are:
+`Routable` protocol is used by `Presenter` to trigger navigation towards, or presentation of scenes.
+Some methods declared in this protocol are:

 ```swift
 func toSomeScene()